 Arranging the Furniture for Function

+Many soon-to-be moms and dads have the walls painted and pick out bedding and mobiles and perfect outfits before they even think about buying and arranging the furniture.
+Cribs, changing tables, dressers, and gliders take up a lot of space.
 You want them to look great but it is even more important to place them in practical spots in the room.

+To help create flow in the room, functionality should be considered a top priority in a nursery.
+The function of the room depends on the activity.
+In this case, think about sleeping, feeding, playing, changing diapers and clothes and so on.
 Ask yourself what you will be doing the most often.
 If you lack space, consider placing furniture not only against the walls, but in the corners as well.

+Another key piece of furniture is the changing table.
+When changing the baby, diapers, wipes, and a fresh clean outfit should be easily accessible without having to walk away and leave the baby.
+The changing table should be close to the dresser so you can easily and quickly grab an outfit.
 Keep the diaper pail and hamper near the changing table as well.
 This way you can discard the diaper and dirty clothes without leaving the baby’s side.

 Organizing a Dresser and Changing Station